 Now, an abundance of caution isn't a bad thing per se, but I eventually realized this approach was hurting me.

-You see – in order for me to be profitable in my business, I actually had to close a deal every once in a while.
-And in order to close a deal, I had to get some accepted offers.
+In order for me to run a profitable business, I actually had to close a deal every once in a while.
+And to close a deal, I had to get some accepted offers.

-For every ONE accepted offer I got, I usually had to send out a lot of offers, and I had to do this on an ongoing basis (not one offer per week… but more like a DOZENS of offers per week).
+For every ONE accepted offer I got, I usually had to send out a lot of offers, and I had to do this on an ongoing basis (not one offer per week… but DOZENS of offers per week).

 If I wanted to crank out this kind of volume all by myself, it wasn't a good use of my time to spend several hours researching each property before I felt comfortable enough to send out one offer.